CDAT/cdms/docs/source/manual/cdms_2.rst

     >>> var.id = 'temperature'

-For completeness MV provides access to all the MV2 functions.
+For completeness MV provides access to all the MV functions.
 The functions not listed in the following tables are identical to the corresponding MV function: ``allclose``, ``allequal``, ``common_fill_value``, ``compress``, ``create_mask``, ``dot``, ``e``,